jhoormann/interactiveLC/README.md

 ![](outputData/exampleFigs/ChangeWin.png)

-## Change Spectral Epoch
+## View Spectral Epochs
 The coadded spectrum is plotted by default.
 However, you may want to plot each epoch individually, perhaps to determine why one value apppears to be an outlier or has particularly large error bars.
 On the far left you have a series of buttons corresponding to each epoch.
-Once you click on a specific night it will update the spectrum along with the black continuum model that the code calculate.
+Once you click on a specific night it will update the spectrum along with the black continuum model that the code calculates.
 It will also highlight the corresponding light curve data point in red.

 ## Sliders
 You can change the location of the line/continuum windows using the sliders.
 The color of the slider corresponds to the color of the line used to represent the windows on the spectrum plot.
 Under each set of sliders is a reset button which will take you back to the default values.
 The amount you can move a window is given by the value you provided for Max Window Shift.